13 October 2018

 Today we finished off the roof of our new shelter.
 The shelter has an innovative biodiverse roof.
 Unlike your standard "green" roof, this solution is much more eco-friendly as it should mimic the ground conditions on site.
 We will be adding wildflower seeds and plugs very soon.

-First task of the day was to move 1.5 tonne of biodiverse roof substrate from the Kiln to Horton's Mound.
+First task of the day was to move 1.5 tonne of biodiverse roof substrate from the Kiln to the Mound.
 Thanks to PC Landscapes & Anthony George this was quickly achieved.

 The roll of drainage layer was then lifted to the roof and laid in strips.
 This consists of a sandwich of water retention fleece, plastic reservoirs, and filter/geotextile.
 The layer holds water (up to 5.5L per m2) in drought conditions, whilst also allowing excess water to escape via the gutter.